jerabaul29/LoggerWavesInIce_InSituWithIridium/DevelopmentCode/README.md

 Each folder contains one component.

+The Arduino stuff was developped in Visual Studio Code with the PlatformIO IDE; this may explain for some specificities in the folder structures.

+- **ArduinoMega**: the code on the Arduino Mega on the center PCB; effectively, the logger and interface to all other components.

+- **PowerControl**: the power controller, ie controlling the solar panel, battery, and wakeup planning.

+- **RPI_side**: the stuff on the RPI.

+- The rest is tests, help, etc.

+# Old ------------

 ## To build a logger:

 - upload the power controller and put it on the PCB.